Sunday, July 24, 2016

 Would I recommend this at 5.75 out of 12 mugs?

-If you want a unique soda without any root beer taste, this may be for you.
-The very low carbonation and sour smell were to much for me and I will certainly pass on any future opportunities for the beverage.
+This may be for you if you want a unique soda without any root beer taste.
+However, the very low carbonation and sour smell were too much for me, and I will certainly pass on any future opportunities for the beverage.

 Saturday, July 2, 2016